delia1205/-WADe-Project/README.md

 This section provides a step-by-step guide on how to use the GAIT platform to interact with GraphQL APIs using natural language.
 Whether you're a developer, analyst, or enthusiast, GAIT makes it easy to fetch data from APIs like GitHub, SpaceX, and more without writing complex GraphQL queries.

-In the **Usage** section of your README, you should provide clear and concise instructions on how to use your project.
-This section is crucial for helping users understand how to get started, interact with your application, and make the most of its features.
-Here's a structured approach to writing this section:

----

-## :eyes: Usage

-This section provides a step-by-step guide on how to use the GAIT platform to interact with GraphQL APIs using natural language.
-Whether you're a developer, analyst, or enthusiast, GAIT makes it easy to fetch data from APIs like GitHub, SpaceX, and more without writing complex GraphQL queries.

 1. **Sign Up or Log In**:
    - If you're a new user, navigate to the **Sign Up** page to create an account.
    - Existing users can log in using their credentials on the **Sign In** page.